Matsuuu/Codebase/lit-element-pros-cons.md

 + Eases the rendering process
 + Effective lifecycle operations
 + A bunch of directives to help out with more special cases
++ The best bang for your buck Web Component Library to date (in my opinion)